Awni00/awni00.github.io/_pages/about.md

 Hi!
 Welcome to my homepage.

 My name is Awni.
-I am a second year PhD student in the [Department of Statistics & Data Science at Yale University](https://statistics.yale.edu/).
-I am grateful to be advised by Prof. [John Lafferty](https://statistics.yale.edu/people/john-lafferty).
+I am a PhD student in the [Department of Statistics & Data Science at Yale University](https://statistics.yale.edu/) studying the foundations of machine learning.
+My wonderful advisor is Prof. [John Lafferty](https://statistics.yale.edu/people/john-lafferty).

-My research interests lie in statistical machine learning, the interface of machine learning and neuroscience, and reinforcement learning theory.
-My recent projects have explored 1) models of abstraction via relational representation learning; 2) the role of information structures in reinforcement learning; and 3) memory and retrieval mechanisms in machine learning.
+My research interests lie broadly in the intersection of machine learning, statistics, and computer science.
+More specifically, my research aims to study questions of the following flavor:
+- What are the architectural mechanisms and inductive biases necessary for efficient learning and strong generalization in different domains?
+- What are the fundamental theoretical limits of what is or is not possible to learn under different learning paradigms?
+- To what degree can neural networks learn functions and algorithms that can generalize compositionally to out-of-distribution inputs?

+Our work tackles these questions through complementary empirical investigation and theoretical analysis.
+My current research focus is on algorithmic generalization and reasoning in machine learning models.